privacybydesign/irma-documentation/yivi-docs/blog/2025-03-07-keyshare-migration/index.md

 ## Expected Impact
 There is no expected impact regarding the Yivi App update on the 11th of March.

-There is approximately 1 hour of downtime  **expected downtime** for users in the night of the 17th-18th of March Users will receive errors when entering the pin in Yivi.
+There is approximately 1 hour of **expected downtime** for users in the night of the 17th-18th of March Users will receive errors when entering the pin in Yivi.

 ## What can you do?